xenOs76/homeworks/Readme.md

 I'm sharing these **homeworks** because there's always time to get back to school once the music is over.
 Unless, by the way, You're looking for a brand new school book...

+## Changelog

+* Initial import: examples of Tinygo running on an Arduino Nano33 Iot

+I'm looking for a way to control an Arduino Nano33 Iot over Mqtt.
+I'd like to use the board to get some data from a sensor and drive a Neopixel strip.
+I did translate the Neopixel Rainbow animation from a Python example into Go/Tinygo in the past.
+It used to run on an Adafruit Circuit Playground Express Bluefruit too.
+I'm using a local Mosquitto server running on Raspbian and RPI3.
+Did also some performance tests about Mosquitto and RPI Zero.
+Had lame results.

+When I restart the Mosquitto server, the client loses the connection both while publishing and subscribing.
+The most effective solution I found is a board reset after a few failed attempts of publishing on an hearth beat Mqtt channel.